Teaching with Hybrix

 - Device input/output

 All of this happens in a reliable, browser-based environment, without the operational challenges of physical hardware.
+Instructional time stays focused on concepts rather than setup and troubleshooting.

 Mastery and confidence